LibrariesHacked/schema-librarydata/docs/common-fields.md

 ---

-This page describes some common guidelines for fields that will be used in multiple datasets.
+This page describes fields that will be used in multiple datasets.

 #### Local authority